-If there’s one thing we love more than road tripping, it’s road tripping through unexpected scenery – and that’s exactly what happened when we took a road trip around the Coromandel Peninsula.
+If there’s one thing we love more than road tripping, it’s road tripping through unexpected scenery – and that’s exactly what happened when we set off on our Coromandel road trip.

 Imagine this, you’re looking for a nice place to camp for your first night on the road.
 You wind through the hills which eventually open up to a small harbour town, a town with one dominant feature; A dormant volcano that towers 179m above sea level.
 That town is Tairua, the volcano is Mount Paku.

 I’m really surprised we hadn’t heard about Tairua and Mount Paku before we stumbled upon it in search of a nice place with a free camp.
 I actually wish we’d stayed around a little longer.
 One thing you need to know about the Coromandel Peninsula is that it’s all volcanic ranges.
 This whole area was born from volcanic activity millions and millions of years ago, the results are simply stunning.